José Francisco Gana

-General José Francisco Gana López (November 13, 1791—January 20, 1864) was a Chilean military and political figure, who took part in the Peruvian War of Independence.
+José Francisco Gana López (November 13, 1791 – January 20, 1864) was a Chilean military officer and politician, who took part in the Peruvian War of Independence.
 José Francisco Gana was of Basque descent.

 Early life

 Gana was born in Santiago, the son of Agustín Gana Darrigrandi and of Dolores López Guerrero.
 He entered military service in 1806 as a cadet, and in 1808 was promoted to 2nd lieutenant of the king's regiment, in which he served during the apprehension of an English invasion in 1809.
-In 1812 he quit the Spanish Army when his father was arrested and sent as a prisoner to Callao for participating in the preparations for the Chilean War of Independence.
+In 1812, he quit the Spanish Army when his father was arrested and sent as a prisoner to Callao for participating in the preparations for the Chilean War of Independence.
 He decided to accompany his father to prison in Peru, and while there he joined a prisoner's revolt, was captured and tortured.

 Military career

 Peru

 In 1820, Gana entered the service again in Peru, under the orders of General José de San Martín.
 Gana with his battalion captured the City of Huaras with the whole garrison, and, as a consequence, the provinces of Trujillo, Lambayeque, and Piura pronounced for the insurrection, leading to the whole northern portion of Peru being wrestled from the rule of the viceroy.
 The viceroy, José de La Serna, was forced to evacuate his capital, Lima, on July 6, and on the 12th San Martin occupied the city.
 Independence was solemnly proclaimed on July 28.

 Meanwhile, Gana took part in the assault of Callao, on August 14, and after the final surrender of September 21, he was promoted to major.
 Gana participated in General Sucre's expedition to the south, and commanded a column that attacked the Spanish forces at Quilca (August 14, 1823), and, notwithstanding the loss of one third of his troops, routed the enemy and pursued him toward Arequipa.